trevormaxwell/trevormaxwell.github.io/README.md

 ## Data Science Projects
+- Click the header to view Github Repository.

 ### Customer Segmentation Using K-Means Clustering
 Used **Python** to develop unsupervised machine learning model that created customer segments.
 The model trained and deployed was K-Means Clustering.
 The segments can be used to build marketing strategies that generate more customers as well as improve current policies or generate new policies.